Inverse Problems for the Heat Equation with Memory: s2 Non-stationary inverse problem,

-First, we consider the case $L=\iy.$ Note that $K$ can has only finite number of zeros by \eqref{K0}.
-We suppose now that $K(z)$ has no zeros in the right half plane \EQ{Assumpt2}{ K(z)\ne 0, \ \Re z>0. } This takes place, in particular, if $k$ is a non-increasing function.
+First, we consider the case $L=\iy.$ Note that, by the condition \eqref{K0}, the function $K$ can have only finite number of zeros in the right half plane.
+For simplicity we suppose now that $K(z)$ has no zeros there: $K(z)\ne 0, \ \Re z>0$.
+This takes place, in particular, if $k$ is a non-increasing function.

 Now the inverse data is $ r(t)=\th_x(0,t), \, t<T,\,$ corresponding to the control $ f(t)=t^+. $ Then $F=\frac1{z^2}$ and by \eqref{R(z)} and the assumption on $K$ we obtain that

 and $R$ is analytical in the right half plane.
 In fact we need $R$ to be in the right Hardy space.